kaster28/Restaurant-Management-System-/cafe management system/README.txt

-*PS:every logined member can manage their account by clicking the management button on "main_page.php". cafe pages names:"ref menu.php","lazenby menu.php","trade-table menu.php" *If the file or link can't be opened, you can see the same work on "https://alacritas.cis.utas.edu.au/~czhao10/cafe%20459793/"
+*PS:every logined member can manage their account by clicking the management button on "main_page.php". cafe pages names:"ref menu.php","lazenby menu.php","trade-table menu.php"